kaluogbonna48/alx-pre_course/0x01-git/README.md

-This is the 0x01-git directory where files are saved
+This is my first ALX-SE git and github project files